stevenbenner/stevenbenner.com/src/content/posts/2012-02-29-setting-up-an-ubuntu-lamp-server-part-2-apache.md

 #### Further reading

-I recommend you get both the YSlow and Page Speed addons and test your sites with them.
+I recommend you get both the YSlow and Page Speed add-ons and test your sites with them.
 These really are invaluable tools for improving your web site performance.

 Also, I highly recommend taking the time to read through the official [Yahoo performance best practices](http://developer.yahoo.com/performance/rules.html) and [Google performance best practices](http://code.google.com/speed/page-speed/docs/rules_intro.html) documents.
 They are filled with excellent tips for both the server and the web site.